LoveSoftware/application-logging-with-logstash/README.md

 type: nginx-access-hello-app AND response:200
 ```

-You should see only the nginx access logs rather than all logs including syslogs.
+You should see only the Nginx access logs rather than all logs including syslogs.

 ### List of web endpoints